illmet/FMHA/README.md

 ### Inference

-1. **Acquire the samples:** Either separate the masks into proportions (make sure you're only using last three thousand test images), or download a set of medium-sized images and corresponding masks (in the range of 0.2-0.4) using the same dataset link as above.
+1. **Acquire the samples:**

+Either separate the masks into proportions (make sure you're only using last three thousand test images to prevent data leakage, training used the default index), or download a set of medium-sized images and corresponding masks (in the range of 0.2-0.4) using this [sample](https://drive.google.com/drive/folders/1fxrBKYsuFCT6NI2pPgWQN9NloqSdCfMg?usp=drive_link).
 If inferencing the whole dataset, make sure to uncomment and use the lines in test.py which split the dataset.

 2. **Place Data in Dataset Folder:** Place these images and masks under the `dataset` directory.